 The most sinister phase of the Steven Shorter project is still to come, though.
 Having built him into a youth hero, his handlers conspire to have Shorter lead Britain’s youth into “fruitful conformity,” by going straight and pledging allegiance to God and the Union Jack at a mass Christian rally – a stunning sequence Watkins closely, and with deadpan mischief, modelled after the Nazis’ Nuremberg gatherings.
 The only thing they haven’t bargained on is what’s left of Shorter’s individuality.
 Worn out and isolated, he’s increasingly resentful and confused, feelings bolstered when he meets Vanessa, a beautiful artist commissioned to paint his portrait (played, in more intuitive casting, by It-Girl Jean Shrimpton).

 For four decades, Privilege was extremely difficult to see, but it left its mark on those who did see it.
-Echoes surfaced in subsequent downbeat rock movies from Stardust to (especially) Tommy, and satires from A Clockwork Orange to Britannia Hospital, even if none went so ferociously for the jugular of the beast that fed them.
+Echoes surfaced in subsequent downbeat rock movies from Stardust to Tommy, not to mention satires from A Clockwork Orange to Britannia Hospital, even if none went so ferociously for the jugular of the beast that fed them.
 Rediscovered today, though, what stands out isn’t Privilege’s stylistic influence, although it hammers home again that Watkins’ patented psuedodocumentary form has become one of the most popular methods of early 21st century cinema.

 What smacks you in the head is how prescient this mad, stark, yet frequently hilarious movie was.
 From the era that was the supposed high-water mark of protest comes a clear-eyed, prophetic allegory on the co-option of the counter culture, the commodification of youth rebellion, and the rise of a numbing celebrity culture.
 Every radio station today might not be playing the same Steven Shorter song, but Watkins’ point about a million media outlets all selling us the same basic message is well made.
 It’s hard not to see Shorter’s shadow looming over all the Live8-style we-can-change-the-world concerts.